Eric Burlison: Take It Down Act

-UFOs and angels
+UAPs

-In 2024, Burlison petitioned House leadership to create a committee to study UFOs.
-Instead, a task force within the United States House Committee on Oversight and Government Reform — with no subpoena power — was created to investigate UFOs, among other topics; as of 2025, Burlison serves on the body.

-He has stated that he believes purported UFOs are either angels or manmade objects, and in 2025 introduced UFO-related legislation.
+In 2024, Burlison petitioned House leadership to create a committee to study UAPs.
+Instead, a task force within the United States House Committee on Oversight and Government Reform — with no subpoena power — was created to investigate UAPs, among other topics; as of 2025, Burlison serves on the body.
+He has stated that he believes purported UAPs are either angels or manmade objects, and in 2025 introduced UAP-disclosure legislation.

 In July 2025, Burlison traveled to Mexico to examine the Nazca mummies, a popular hoax alleged to be the corpses of three-fingered space aliens.

-During a September 2025 hearing on UFOs, Burlison presented a 2024 video recorded by the U.S. armed forces that, according to ABC News, showed a "U.S. military Hellfire missile bouncing off a bright, shiny object that was being tracked off the coast of Yemen".
+During a September 2025 hearing on UAPs, Burlison presented a 2024 video recorded by the U.S. armed forces that, according to ABC News, showed a "U.S. military Hellfire missile bouncing off a bright, shiny object that was being tracked off the coast of Yemen".
 In an initial assessment published the next day, Avi Loeb concluded the object was most likely a Samad drone, probably launched by Ansar Allah, a conclusion also reached by The War Zone.
 Later analysis, according to Interesting Engineering, "determined the object was likely a weather balloon and that the apparent velocity was an optical illusion caused by parallax".